aliencaocao/TIL-2024/vlm/multistage/README.md

 ```

-### General takeaways
+### Takeaways
-- Val and test correlation on CLIPs are not reliable beyond 0.8 mAP.
+- Val and test correlation on CLIPs are not reliable beyond 0.8 mAP due to lack of noisy val data
 - Upscaling is always bad even though they do result in a clearer segregation of scores in CLIPs.
 To be investigated.
 - SAHI (slicing inference) on YOLO is not suitable for this task despite it being designed for small objects detection.
-- GaussianNoise augmentations significantly improve test scores
+- Strong (var=2500) GaussianNoise augmentations significantly improve test performance of YOLO
+- Reason why CLIP-ViT-H and Metaclip-H significantly outperform siglip in local but significantly **underperform** siglip on test:
+1. CLIP-ViT uses softmax as loss.
+It's learning objective is given **multiple** captions and classifiy them.
+This means while the model CAN, it does not learn fully the features useful for a single-caption task, which is what is test and not val.
+2. SigLIP on the other hand, uses Sigmoid as loss, which operates on a single one-to-one caption-image pair.
+This means the model is more suited for the task at hand, despite a smaller scale than H variants.
+- Isolate the 2 tasks and evaluate separately on leaderboard: use pretrained SigLIP and iterate on YOLO until max, then turn to SigLIP.
+- Large BS works a lot better for SigLIP

 ### Evaluation